 - Read more about trading and shipping of cocoa beans on the website of the International Cocoa Organisation.

 You can expect French buyers to request extra food safety guarantees from you.
 Examples are the implementation of good agricultural practices and Quality Management Systems (QMS) for the production and handling processes.

 The main standards in good agricultural practices are provided by GLOBALG.A.P.
 They are voluntary standards for the certification of agricultural production processes that provide safe and traceable products.

 A system based on Hazard Analysis and Critical Control Points (HACCP) is often a minimum standard required at the level of storage and handling of cocoa beans.
 Some buyers will also expect you to have certificates such as International Featured Standards: Food (IFS) or British Retail Consortium (BRC).

-Certification according to standards such as UTZ and Rainforest Alliance has also become important on the mainstream chocolate market.
+Certification according to standards such as Rainforest Alliance (which merged with UTZ in January 2018) has also become important on the mainstream chocolate market.
+Both Rainforest Alliance and UTZ run in parallel until the publication of a single new program at the end of 2019.
 The Carrefour Group is the main French retailer registered on the UTZ list of actors in the cocoa supply chain, along with several traders and manufacturers operating in France.
 Rainforest Alliance is also present on the French market, mainly through international brands such as Magnum, Cornetto and Côte d’Or or German retailer Lidl.
-French chocolate manufacturer Cemoi also endorses both UTZ and Rainforest Alliance certifications.
+French chocolate manufacturer Cémoi also endorses both UTZ and Rainforest Alliance certifications.